natict/linux-metrics/docs/cpu-load.md

 	1. What is the writing speed of our script (ignore the first value, this is [EBS General Purpose IOPS Burst](http://aws.amazon.com/ebs/details/#GP))?
 	2. What is the current Load Average? why? which processes are contributing to this number?
-	3. What are the CPU user % and wait %?
+	3. What are the CPU %user, %IO-wait and %idle?
 4. While the previous script is running, start a single CPU stress:

 	```bash